huertanix/overflow-touch/README.markdown

 Usage
 -----
-Assuming you're not using a particularly fancy architecture for your website, just plop the three directories in the repo into your webroot and call the setIosOverlay function from any page in your webroot.
-This function takes in the parameter element_id, which
+Assuming you're not using a particularly fancy architecture for your website, just plop the files in the repo into your webroot and call the setIosOverlay function from any page in your webroot.
+This function takes in the parameter element_id, which is the DOM id for the element you want the overlay to appear over.

 Example
 -------